Alvin Radkowsky: Biography

 Radkowsky was a native of Elizabeth, New Jersey.
 He studied electrical engineering at the City College of New York (B.S., 1935), and physics at George Washington University (M.S., 1941; advisor was Dr. Edward Teller), and at Catholic University (Ph.D.
 1947; Thesis: "Temperature dependence of electron energy levels in solids") He married Annette Eisenberg in 1951.
 (Daughter, Gilah Chukat.
 Six grandchildren.
 Brother, Lawrence Radkowsky.)
 He moved to Israel in 1972, and lived in Ramat Chen.
-Radkowsky was an Orthodox Jew, a תלמוד חכם, finished Shas twice, and wrote several articles on miracles and science.
+Radkowsky was an Orthodox Jew, a תלמיד חכם, finished Shas twice, and wrote several articles on miracles and science.

 Radkowsky worked on nuclear reactors at the Argonne National Laboratory, in the 1930s, and also worked for the Singer sewing machine firm.
 He was a civilian nuclear physicist in the US Navy from 1938 to 1972, where he was chief scientist of the Bureau of Ships' nuclear propulsion division, and in which role he worked closely with Admiral Hyman G. Rickover.
 Radkowsky was also chief scientist in the U.S. Atomic Energy Commission (now Dept. of Energy), Office of Naval Reactors from 1950 to 1972.
 He taught nuclear engineering at Tel Aviv University (1972–1994), and at Ben Gurion University (1994–2002).

 In 1979 Radkowsky founded New Power Technology in Israel.
 It was backed by Tel Aviv University and Ben Gurion University and also by Yitzhak Moda’i, the Israeli Energy Minister who said, “The Israeli Government is very pleased with the designation of New Power Technology to assist us in the development of Dr. Radkowsky’s progressive work in the field of nuclear energy [].
 This outstanding project would not only benefit Israel but all mankind.”